DuPage County, Illinois: Local politics

 Republicans historically controlled local politics in DuPage County from the nineteenth century until modern times.
 During the twentieth century, Democrats only held countywide office twice.
 In 1934 William Robinson was elected Circuit Clerk and Arthur Hellyer was elected Treasurer.
 That year also saw the first ever Democratic majority county board and only such majority that century.
 Robinson and Hellyer each served one term; Robinson lost his bid for a full term in 1936 and Hellyer left the Treasurer's office to make a failed bid for probate judge in 1938.
 In 2018, as part of a larger suburban realignment, Democratic candidate Jean Kaczmarek won the election for County Clerk and Daniel Hebreard won the President of the Forest Preserve District of DuPage County.

 During that same period Democrats were sporadically elected to the county board and township government.
 In 1972, Don Carroll was elected to the County Board.
 In the Democratic wave of 1974, Jane Spirgel, Mary Eleanor Wall, and Elaine Libovicz were elected.
 All four were from the northeastern portion of DuPage, which at that time was the most Democratic region of the county.
 Eventually, Republicans regained all seats on the board when Jane Spirgel ran for Illinois Secretary of State with Adlai Stevenson III under the Solidarity Party banner.
 In 2000, Linda J. Bourke Hilbert was elected.
 Like her 1970s counterparts, she was from the northeastern portion of the county.
 During the 2008 Democratic wave, three Democrats were elected to the board.
 After the initial Obama wave, Republicans reasserted themselves on the board and by 2017 Democrats held only one of the eighteen board seats.
 In the 2018 general election, Democrats won seven seats as well as the offices of County Clerk and Forest Preserve District President.

 In 1973, a slate of Democrats took eight of nine offices in Addison Township.
 This feat would not be replicated until 2017 when Democratic candidates won a majority of offices in Naperville and Lisle townships.
 Between these two victories, Democrats only held two township offices.
-Mark Starkovich served as York Township Supervisor from 1989-1993 and Martin McManamon has served as Wayne Township Highway Commissioner since 2013.
+Mark Starkovich served as York Township Supervisor from 1989 to 1993 and Martin McManamon has served as Wayne Township Highway Commissioner since 2013.

 In 2020, Democrats won control of the DuPage County Board, expanding on their 2018 lead.
+In 2022, Democrats expanded their majority in the County Board to 11 seats out of 18.
+Concurrently, Democrat Deb Conroy was elected as the chairman of the County Board.